bekk-ivan/zomato/README.md

 Data Dictionary
-url = the url of the restaurant in the zomato website \n address = the address of the restaurant in Bengalore \n name = the name of the restaurant online_order = whether online ordering is available for this restaurant or not book_table = option to book a table available or not rate = the overall rating of the restaurant out of 5
+url = the url of the restaurant in the zomato website \n address = the address of the restaurant in Bengalore \n name = the name of the restaurant \n online_order = whether online ordering is available for this restaurant or not book_table = option to book a table available or not rate = the overall rating of the restaurant out of 5